Prostitution in the Netherlands: 21st century: reducing the size of the Red-light district

 At the end of 2008, Mayor Cohen announced plans to close half of the city's 400 prostitution windows because of suspected criminal gang activity.
 The mayor is also closing some of the city's 70 marijuana cafes and sex clubs.
 This comes at the same time as the Government's decision to ban the sale of "magic mushrooms" and the closure of all coffee shops situated near schools.
 Nevertheless, Mayor Cohen has noted, "It is not that we want to get rid of our Red-light district.
 We want to reduce it.
 Things have become unbalanced and if we do not act we will never regain control."

 In 2009 the Dutch justice ministry announced the appointment of a special public prosecutor charged with closing down prostitution windows and coffee shops connected to organized crime syndicates.

 A law proposal was introduced in the House of Representatives of the Netherlands in 2009 and amended in 2010 which would ban prostitution by people younger than 21.
 Prostitutes are required to register; they receive a registration pass with a photograph and a registration number, but no name or other personal data.
 Clients are required to check this pass.
 In addition to municipal rules a national rule is introduced requiring sex companies to have a license, including prostitution companies such as brothels and escort agencies, but also, for example, adult movie theaters.
 Under the proposed amendments, an advertisement of an individual prostitute should contain his or her registration number, an advertisement of a sex company should contain its license number.
 The premises for public access of a sex company (if any) should have on the outside a sign showing that the company is licensed, while inside a copy of the license has to be displayed.

 A vote on the law has been deferred to allow both sides to examine the matter more closely.

 The 70-year-old twin sisters Louise and Martine Fokkens, who have worked for decades as prostitutes in the Red-light districts of Amsterdam, were the subject of a 2011 film and a 2012 book.
 In a 2012 interview, they complained that the legalisation of 2000 had led to more criminality and to the taxation of the trade.

 2020–2021 temporary ban during COVID-19 pandemic

-Due to the coronavirus pandemic, all legally operating brothels in the Netherlands were closed on 15 March 2020, based on emergency orders per police district.
-The closing order caught some customers in the middle of their act.
-Since the Dutch government has failed to provide financial compensation for sex workers (especially those who have always paid taxes through the 'opting-in'-system, designed because sex workers cannot be employees obeying a boss), many of them were forced to continue to work, turning to the somewhat shady business of illegal home-based prostitution.
+Due to the coronavirus pandemic, all legally operating brothels in the Netherlands were closed on 15 March 2020, based on emergency orders from their police district.
+The closing orders caught some customers in the middle of their acts.
+Since the Dutch government failed to provide financial compensation for sex workers (especially those who paid taxes through the "opting-in"-system, designed because sex workers cannot be employees obeying a boss), many of them were forced to continue to work, turning to illegal home-based prostitution.